MrReplikant/Adversity-Response-Kit/MANUAL-ABRIDGED/Chapter-2-Local-Apt-Archive.md

 ## Step 1: Setting up your Local Mirror

+Note: It is also HIGHLY advised that you have offline copies of the installation media for each architecture you intend to mirror.
+Server ISO's at the very minimum!

 If you already have a local copy of your distribution's mirror, copy it to your machine now.
 If not, or even if you do, still follow along.

 **Warning: This will take a LOT of bandwidth.
 If you have more advance time to prepare, perhaps consider merely mirroring certain portions at a time, and adding to it over time, if such would make it easier to eventually get the full mirror.**